 Roni Lebauer thoroughly enjoys teaching.
 It was her curiosity about travel and other cultures that initially got her interested in teaching ESL, and she feels lucky to have an opportunity to learn from her students as well as teach them.
 She feels that one of the most important tasks of an ESL teacher is to create an environment in the classroom where everyone feels respected and motivated and comfortable.
 She wants each student to feel that time in her class is time well-spent, personally and academically.
 During her free time, Roni explores a number of interests, such as, hiking, painting, and going to art, music, and theater events.
 And, of course, as would be expected of an ESL teacher, she loves to travel and read... and eat great food from different traditions!

-Outside of teaching, Julie is very involved in her local community, and she loves being outdoors – particularly at the beach.
+Outside of teaching, Julie McGirr is involved in her local community, and she loves being outdoors – particularly at the beach.
 And most of all, she especially enjoys spending time with her family, traveling, scuba diving and learning new things.

 Emeritus faculty are professors who were Full-time Faculty at Saddleback College, but have retired from full-time work.
 Many Emeritus Faculty still teach part-time here at Saddleback.